Banking lobby: Europe

+European Union

 In the EU, the financial industry spends over €120 million a year on lobbying in Brussels, home to important EU departments like the European Commission and the European Economic and Social Committee, while employing over 1,700 lobbyists.
 A 2014 report found that 75% of sitting European Commission expert groups to advise legislation have direct links to the financial industry.

 United Kingdom

 After voters opted to leave the European Union in a 2016 referendum, an act that is often referred to as "Brexit," London bankers were worried how this would affect their businesses, so they grouped together into a lobby, led by Shriti Vadera, the chairwoman of the UK branch of Spain's Banco Santander and a former Business Minister.
 This lobby intended to influence Parliament to ensure that they could keep selling financial services across Europe, and as the UK's biggest exporter and accounting for 10% of tax revenues and thus a crucial element of the UK economy, they succeeded.

 Their power continued to be demonstrated years later in 2022, when the Edinburgh Reforms, a package of over 30 regulatory reforms, were set forth by the Chancellor of the Exchequer, Jeremy Hunt.
-These reforms have been described as a huge success for business and financial lobbying groups, with representatives from the Confederation of British Industry, one of the UK's largest if not the largest business lobbying groups staunchly defending the reforms and arguing that they will allow for a "dynamic, competitive, and future-focused financial sector." and the CEO of Finance Innovation Labs, Jesse Griffiths stating that "the government just said yes to all of [our financial reports and policy recommendations], basically."
+These reforms have been described as a huge success for business and financial lobbying groups, with representatives from the Confederation of British Industry, one of the UK's largest business lobbying groups defending the reforms and arguing that they will allow for a "dynamic, competitive, and future-focused financial sector." and the CEO of Finance Innovation Labs, Jesse Griffiths stating that "the government just said yes to all of [our financial reports and policy recommendations], basically."
 These reforms center around revisions to a law that requires banks to keep their investment and consumer branches separate.
 It also includes substantial changes to the Financial Conduct Authority and Prudential Regulation Authority's operations, as they would now have to appraise how future supervisory and regulatory decisions impact growth and international competitiveness.